BytePhoenixCoding/BlockchainTokenSniper/README.md

 BSCTokenSniper is a completely free collection of 2 tools (BSCMultiSniper and BSCLaunchSniper) programmed in Python and Web3 which aim to automatically buy newly listed tokens and auto sell tokens when profitable.

 BSCMultiSniper detects new tokens as soon as liquidity is added.
 It will check if it is not a scam and if not will buy it.
 It will then monitor the price of the token and auto sell at the specified profit margin (eg. 1.5x, 2x, 10x etc).
+Massive thanks to the devs at StaySAFU scanner for allowing us to use their token scanner API.

 BSCLaunchSniper allows you to snipe new token launches paired with any token (eg. BNB, BUSD).
 It has the ability to mempool snipe and will instantly buy when liquidity is added.
 It constantly updates the price and shows you the profit you've made, has the ability to autosell at a specified profit margin (eg, 2x, 10x etc) and also allows you to sell manually with your keyboard.

- The multisniper will be able to check if:
+ The multisniper is able to check if:
  - Token is a honeypot
  - Token's buy/sell fees are too large
- - Token has any scams in code
+ - Token has any scams / exploits in code
  - Token's code is verified
  - Token's ownership is renounced
  - Token's liquidity is locked